gracelang/minigrace-performance/README.md

 Here `dealWithNoMethod` either invokes `var_n`'s no such method handler, or raises a `NoSuchMethod` exception.

-An alternative would be to test for the existance of a `noSuchMethodHandler`, but this would still leave us the problem of pawing through the stack to report the `NoSuchMethod` exception.
-Moreover, the above check is more easilly optimized away, because the JavaScript engine must already check for the presence of a function of the correct name before executing it.
+An alternative would be to test for the existence of a `noSuchMethodHandler`, but this would still leave us the problem of pawing through the stack to report the `NoSuchMethod` exception.
+Moreover, the above check is more easily optimized away, because the JavaScript engine must already check for the presence of a function of the correct name before executing it.

 A real compiler could of course do some flow analysis and, in many cases, remove the check as unnecessary, because the target object would be known to possess the requested method.

 This explicit check, and the check on the return value, would cost us some fraction of the speedup obtained from inlining the request in the first place.
 The question that remains is: how much?
+A quick experiment (module *ackermann_oo_inline+methodCheck.grace*) shows that the existence check slows things down by less than 2%, which is less than the variablility in our measurements.
+Adding both ckecks actually speeding things up slightly (compared to the inlined oo-style calls with no checks), which shows, I think, that V8 is doing a great job removing these checks!

 # Potential Wins

-The file _results.txt_ summarizes the best case speedups that could possibly be obtained, since the hand-generated code does not contain any of the checks that would be necessary for a fully-general solution.
+The file _results.txt_ summarizes the best case speedups that could possibly be obtained, since these small benchmarks do not generate any of the situations that trigger the branches.
+However, this also the common case in real code.
+It seems,  though, that without any major changes to the object representation, we could speed-up _minigrace_ from around 2300 requests/ms to 7000 requests/ms.